thruthesky/fireflutter/README.md

 # Database

-## Get/Set
+## Get/Set/Update/Toggle

-We have a handy function in `functions/database.dart` to `get, set, update` the node data from/to firebase realtime database.
+We have a handy function in `functions/database.dart` to `get, set, update, toogle` the node data from/to firebase realtime database.

 - `get('path')` gets the node data of the path from database.
 - `set('path', data)` sets the data at the node of the path into database.
 - `update('path', { data })` updates the node of the path.
 The value must be a Map.
+- `toogle('path')` switches on/off the value of the node.
+If the node of the [path] does not exist, create it and return true.
+Or if the node exists, then remove it and return false.

 Note that, these functions may arise an exception if the security rules are not proeprty set on the paths.
-You need to set the security rules by yourself for the path.
+You need to set the security rules by yourself.
+When you meet an error like `[firebase_database/permission-denied] Client doesn't have permission to access the desired data.`, then check the security rules.

-If you want to save data into firebase with security, you may use `Settings`.

 Example of `get()`
 ```dart